Merging stellar-mass binary black holes: Formation scenarios

-Of course, this relatively simple picture holds many uncertainties: the rate of mass loss through winds, particularly during specific stellar evolutionary phases such as from luminous blue variables \citep[massive supergiant stars with significant outbursts and eruptions and associated rapid mass loss,][]{Mennekens:2014} and its dependence on metallicity; the fraction of the donated mass that is added to the accretor during stable mass transfer and the specific angular momentum of the mass that is removed from the binary; the response of a star to mass loss and the onset of a common envelope phase \citep{Pavlovskii:2017}; common-envelope survival and the amount of binary hardening associated with the envelope ejection \citep[e.g.,][]{Kruckow:2016}; supernova fallback and natal kicks for black holes \citep[e.g.,][]{Repetto:2012,Mandel:2015kicks}; the possibility of double-core common envelopes when unstable mass transfer is initiated between two evolved stars \citep{BetheBrown:1998,Dewi:2006}; and the role of dynamically stable non-conservative mass transfer onto a lower-mass compact donor in achieving sufficient binary hardening \citep{vandenHeuvel:2017,Neijssel:2018}.
+Of course, this relatively simple picture holds many uncertainties: the rate of mass loss through winds, particularly during specific stellar evolutionary phases such as from luminous blue variables (massive supergiant stars with significant outbursts and eruptions and associated rapid mass loss \citep{Vink:2011}) and its dependence on metallicity; the fraction of the donated mass that is added to the accretor during stable mass transfer \citep{KippenhahnMeyerHofmeister:1977} and the specific angular momentum of the mass that is removed from the binary; the response of a star to mass loss and the onset of a common envelope phase \citep{Pavlovskii:2017}; common-envelope survival and the amount of binary hardening associated with the envelope ejection \citep[e.g.,][]{Kruckow:2016,Klencki:2020convective,Fragos:2019,LawSmith:2020,Lau:2021}; the amount of mass that may be retained by a star after its envelope is stripped off \citep[e.g.,][]{Laplace:2020}; supernova fallback and natal kicks for black holes \citep[e.g.,][]{Fryer:2012,Repetto:2012,Mandel:2015kicks,Mueller:2020}; the possibility of double-core common envelopes when unstable mass transfer is initiated between two evolved stars \citep{BetheBrown:1998,Belczynski:2002,Dewi:2006}; and the amount of mass that can be accreted onto a black hole \citep{Eldridge:2017,Bavera:2020,vanSon:2020}.
+Moreover, some isolated binaries could form merging binary black holes entirely through dynamically stable mass transfer, with sufficient binary hardening achieved by non-conservative mass transfer onto a lower-mass compact donor rather than a common-envelope event \citep{vandenHeuvel:2017,Pavlovskii:2017,Neijssel:2018,vanSon:2021}.
 We will discuss the possibilities of addressing some of these with future gravitational-wave observations in \autoref{prospect}.